bobagit/library-odin/README.md

 10. Learned about how to deal with checkboxes, ternary operators, and more

 ## The Looping Issue
-Initially, I was using a for loop to rebuild the library 'cards' after a card was added or modified, but it would duplicate the entry, but only after two or more modifications ere made to the library.
+Initially, I was using a ```for loop``` to rebuild the array of objects after a card was added or modified, but it would duplicate the entries — but it would only do this after two or more modifications were made to the library.
+Adding an ID to each object, and referencing them by data attribute solved my issue.

 ## TODO
-- add local storage
+- add local storage (later)
-- connect to a database
+- connect to a Firebase (in progress)
 - improve CSS
 - fix mobile modal

-## Conclusion
-This project was a real confidence booster — as I finished it, I kept thinking about things I can build.